g-ser/kubernetes-kubeadm-aws-ec2/README.md

+# Motivation

+The purpose of this repo is to provision quickly a kubernetes cluster on AWS which can be used for training on kubernetes (e.g. using kubectl commands).
+I built it during my studies for the CKA (Certified Kubernetes Administrator) certification.
+Since the cluster can be created within minutes, it is ideal for experimenting with kubernetes without being worried about breaking the cluster (if that happens, you just need to tear it down and provision it again).

 # What's inside this repo<a name="repo_content"></a>

 This repo contains terraform configuration files for provisioning a set of EC2 instances and other relevant resources which can be configured with the ansible scripts of the current repository to make a Kubernetes cluster.
-That is, the repo consists of the:
+That is, the repo consists of:

 * Terraform configuration files which can be found in [provision_infra](/provision_infra/) folder and are responsible for provisioning the virtual infrastructure on AWS